Mobius1/ms-spycams/README.md

 * Adjust `config/config_client.lua` and `config/config_server.lua` to you liking
 * Restart you server

+## Upgrading from v0.2.0
+The need for streaming a custom `prop_spycam` model was removed in v0.3.0 therefore you must delete the `stream` folder and it's contents otherwise the spycam will be rotated incorrectly!

 ## Usage
 * Use the `spycam` item from your inventory to deploy a new spy camera